The Complete First Time Home Buyer Guide

 Once the seller reviews all the offers they can choose to accept, reject, or counter each offer.
-They can also counter offer more than one offer.
-They can counter offer on price as well as terms.
-You can then counter the counter offer.
+They can also counter-offer more than one offer.
+They can counteroffer on price as well as terms.
+You can then counter the counteroffer.
 This can go on forever, but typically the seller will decide on this first counter offer.

-Counter offer strategy is worth an entire blog post on it’s own.
+Counteroffer strategy is worth an entire blog post on its own.
 An experienced and skilled negotiator is worth her weight in gold at this point, alone.

 Once your offer is accepted the fun truly begins!
 There are three main contingencies- if you can’t remove these contingencies on time you might not buy the home and your deposit will be returned.

 Inspection Contingency– you get to research and inspect this home as much as you need.
 The one major rule is you can’t destroy anything in order to examine.
-If you discover something you don’t like you can either ask the seller to fix it or give a credit or you can walk away.
+If you discover something you don’t like you can either ask the seller to fix it or give credit or you can walk away.

 Appraisal Contingency– your lender will send an appraiser to inspect and measure the house.
 Then the appraiser will study recently sold homes to produce an appraisal opinion.
 If that opinion is below the sales price the bank might not loan you enough money to buy the home.
 You can walk away.
-(It is worth noting that there are many situations where the home does not appraise and it is in your best interests to buy the home anyway.
+(It is worth noting that there are many situations where the home does not appraise and it is in your best interest to buy the home anyway.
 Another blog post for another day!)

 Loan Contingency– This last contingency is actually the smallest hurdle.
 Normal buyers with normal finances typically receive final loan approval, although the timing of the approval varies depending on the lender.
 However, if you are denied loan approval, you can walk away.